chaitanya18c/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ## AIM:
 To write a python program to find the distance two 2 points
 ## ALGORITHM:

 ### Step 1:
+Get the two list from the user.
 ### Step 2:
+Import the math module.
 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.JPG)
 ### Step 4:
+Print the value using the format function.
 ### Step 5:
+End the program.
 ### PROGRAM:
 ```
 #Program to find the distance between two points.